 - Google Books API: When you search for books, we fetch book metadata (title, author, cover image, description, page count, genre) through a proxy hosted on our infrastructure.
 No personal information about you is sent to Google during this process.

-- Hardcover API: When you browse series or discovery features, we fetch book series metadata.
+- Hardcover API: When you browse series or discovery features, we fetch book series metadata through a server-side proxy.
 No personal information about you is sent to Hardcover.

 - Open Library API: We fetch additional book cover images from Open Library.
 No personal information about you is sent.

-- Anthropic Claude API: When you use the AI Recommendations feature, a summary of your reading preferences (genres, ratings, and book titles from your reading history) is sent to Anthropic’s API to generate personalised suggestions.
-Your name, email address, and other account identifiers are not included in this request.
-The request is routed through a proxy hosted on Vercel.
+- Anthropic Claude API: When you use the AI Recommendations feature, a curated summary of your reading taste is sent to Anthropic’s API to generate personalised suggestions.
+The summary includes: the titles and authors of books you have rated highly, rated poorly, or marked as DNF; your top genres and trope preferences; the mood you have selected for this recommendation request; and your spice level preference.
+Your name, email address, push token, and other account identifiers are not included in this request.
+The request is routed through a proxy hosted on Vercel that authenticates the request as coming from your account but does not retain the payload.
 Anthropic processes this data under the terms of its API data usage policy and does not use your data to train its models.
 See Section 11 for retention details.

 - Supabase: Hosts your account data in a PostgreSQL database and provides authentication services.
+Data is protected at the database layer by row-level security policies that limit each query to the rows you are authorised to read or modify.
 Supabase processes data on our behalf under a Data Processing Agreement.

 - Sentry: Collects crash reports and diagnostic data (stack traces, device type, OS version, app version, and session breadcrumbs) to help us identify and fix bugs.
 Sentry does not collect your name, email, or reading data.
 Sentry processes data under its Data Processing Agreement.